stain/s11.no/content/2021/house-rules/citation-style.md

 2. All authors SHOULD be credited.
 We have enough bytes left on the Internet, and _et al._ have high enough h-index already.
 3. [Names around the world](https://www.w3.org/International/questions/qa-personal-names) vary in how they order given name and surname.
 Respect each culture.
 5. Formatting and newlines help readability and to separate distinct pieces of information.
-6. The **title** is the most important information and should be highlighted.
+6. The **title** is the most important information and should be highlighted, clearly different from author list or way of publishing.
 7. Publisher organization and location is not relevant, given a resolvable PID.
 8. You can cite any publicly available source.
 It does not have to be peer reviewed—you presumably reviewed the content before citing it?
 9. A persistent identifier (PID) or URL MUST be present.
+DOIs are included for _any_ type of resource, where known.
 10. Anything cited should be accessible [Open Access](#oa)⁠—[request](#request-preprint) or [post](#post-preprint) a preprint if not.
 11. The bibliography is written primarily for human readers on the Web, not for print in 1960s style.
 12. The year of publication should be distinct from date of event.

 Traditional bibliography styles (of which there are [plenty](https://www.citethisforme.com/)) have several issues:
 1. Unnecessary information that only relate to printed press.
-2. Unnecessary shortening of author names and list, which gives preference to surnames and lead authors.
+2. Unnecessary shortening of author names and author list, which gives preference to surnames and lead authors.
 3. Double-comma lists of _Surname, F, Surname, S, et al._ are very hard to read.
-4. Finishing author list with the word _and_ unncessarily emphasizes last author.
+4. Finishing author list with the word _and_ unncessarily emphasizes last author (articles should instead annotate [contributor roles](https://casrai.org/credit/)).
+5. Uncessary abbreviation of journal names (_Future Gener Comp Sy_, _New Engl J Med_) is cryptic and assumes journal is well known to all readers.
-5. Lack of hyperlinks[^1] and persistent identifiers makes it hard to navigate to the publication or to generate consistent metrics.
+6. Lack of hyperlinks[^1] and persistent identifiers makes it hard to navigate to the publication or to generate consistent metrics.
-6. Lack of formatting (e.g. difficult to differentiate authors, title or venue).
+7. Lack of formatting (e.g. difficult to differentiate authors, title or venue).
-7. Lack of details for online resources and standards
+8. Lack of details for online resources and standards
-8. The style assume there is shortage of letters, using acrnms mke it dffclt to read.
+9. The style assume there is shortage of letters, using acrnms mke it dffclt to read.
-9. Outdated bibliography managers (e.g. for LaTeX) deliberately mangle and remove information such as DOIs and have poor support for non-printed outputs.
+10. Outdated bibliography managers (e.g. for LaTeX) deliberately mangle and remove information such as DOIs and have poor support for non-printed outputs.

+The s11 bibliography style can be considered as a combination these citation styles:
+* [ACM SIGCHI Proceedings](https://editor.citationstyles.org/styleInfo/?styleId=http%3A%2F%2Fwww.zotero.org%2Fstyles%2Facm-sigchi-proceedings) (Full names, year, journal in italics) -- title is distinct but could be emphasized more.
+* [American Sociological Association (ASA)](https://editor.citationstyles.org/styleInfo/?styleId=http%3A%2F%2Fwww.zotero.org%2Fstyles%2Famerican-sociological-association) (full names, year, journal in italics, distinct title) -- but first author is in wrong order and adds a confusing comma, no DOIs
+* [Association for Computing Machinery](https://editor.citationstyles.org/styleInfo/?styleId=http%3A%2F%2Fwww.zotero.org%2Fstyles%2Fassociation-for-computing-machinery) (Full names, year, journal in itailcs) -- but journals are abbreviated, unnecessary "DOI" prefix, year with full stop is odd sentence, "and" in author list requires Oxford Comma considerations.
+* [IOS Press (books)](https://editor.citationstyles.org/styleInfo/?styleId=http%3A%2F%2Fwww.zotero.org%2Fstyles%2Fios-press-books) (journal issue in bold) -- but DOIs don't have `https://doi.org/` prefix, abbreviated journals, indistinct title
+* [Cambridge University Press](https://editor.citationstyles.org/styleInfo/?styleId=http%3A%2F%2Fwww.zotero.org%2Fstyles%2Fcambridge-university-press-numeric) (journal in italics, journal volume is bold) -- but comma after authors might make title seem like author ("I. Mares, Firms and the welfare state"), Oxford Comma before `&` is odd

 [^1]: Although use of footnotes for URLs is easy to navigate (if hyperlinked!), used alone they also degrade Web resources as not being "proper" publications worthy of attribution and citation.